 Confession: I love cookies.
-I will choose cookies over cake almost every single time.
-When I was in college living in a dorm, we bought each other cookie cakes instead of “traditional” cakes.
+I will choose them over cake almost every single time.
+When I was in college living in a dorm, we bought each other big cookies you can slice instead of “traditional” cakes.

-The thing is, how can you not adore cookies?
-Typically small enough to be just a few bites of perfect sweetness, it’s the best option for taming a sweet tooth without having to bake an entire cake or buy a gallon of ice cream.
+The thing is, how can you not adore them?
+Perfectly small enough to be just a few bites of perfect sweetness.
+It’s the best option for taming a sweet tooth without having to bake an entire cake or buy a gallon of ice cream.

 30 + Healthy Cookie Recipes to Treat Yourself With

 - Healthy Banana Cookies – All the taste of banana bread with whole grains and packed with healthy banana.

 - 4-Ingredient Chocolate Chia Delicious and only 4 ingredients?
 Yes please!